Mint-System/Odoo-Apps-Social/mail_channel_follow_model/tests/TEST_INSTRUCTIONS.rst

 - Ensure there is no message by Odoo bot
 - Open the follow settings of the channel and disable the "external only" option
 - Execute the action again
-- Check if message is in "sales" channel
+- Check if a new message is in "sales" channel